Jessie-Jingwen-Lin/Jessie-Jingwen-Lin.github.io/about.md

 But don't get me wrong, I am not suggesting replacing every hands-on experiment with simulation programming, as many scientific phenomena still have to be observed by trying it out yourself or seeing it with your own eyes.
 Rather, I meant the joy and passion brought by data science is something I had never experienced.
 So, yes, data science has changed my life!

 A few interesting things about me.
-I have two very cute kitties, and I enjoy walking my kitties in harnesses(click here to see them walking in harnesses).
+I enjoy spending time with my two very cute kitties, and I have a [feline photo gallery](/gallery) just for them.
 I also practice yoga actively to help me go through the ups and downs in life.
-Lastly, I am learning French and hope I can travel in Europe using French soon :-)
+Lastly, I have been learning French hoping I can use my French to travel in Europe soon :-)